sweta4b/Hodor-Translator/README.md

 # Funtranslation-app
-A fun translation app which translate your text to the hodor language.
+A fun translation app which translate your text to the hodor's language.

 ## How to Use
 * Enter the text you want to translate.